 Topics and series.
-This historical marker is listed in these topic lists: Law Enforcement • Notable Events.
-In addition, it is included Kentucky Historical Society, and the The Hatfield-McCoy Feud series lists.
-A significant historical year for this entry is 1929.
+This historical marker is listed in this topic list: War, US Civil.
+In addition, it is included in the Kentucky Historical Society series list.
+A significant historical year for this entry is 1864.

 Location.
-38° 24.056′ N, 82° 36.264′ W. Marker is in Catlettsburg, Kentucky, in Boyd County.
-Marker can be reached from the intersection of Cemetery Road (Local Route 3294) and 36th Street and Radio Park Road (Local Route 3294).
-It is in the Cemetery.
-Take the first right, then left at the fork.
-Stop where the trees clear and walk uphill to the north.
+38° 25.02′ N, 82° 35.851′ W. Marker is in Catlettsburg, Kentucky, in Boyd County.
+Marker is at the intersection of Louisa Street and 26th Street, on the right when traveling north on Louisa Street.
 Touch for map.
 Marker is in this post office area: Catlettsburg KY 41129, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Chesapeake & Ohio Passenger Station (about 500 feet away, measured in a direct line); Judge John M. Elliott (about 500 feet away); Country Music Highway (about 500 feet away); Mary Elliott Flanery (about 600 feet away); County Named, 1860 (about 700 feet away); William Davidson (approx. half a mile away in Ohio); Dreamland Pool (approx. one mile away in West Virginia); West Virginia (Wayne County) / Kentucky (approx. one mile away in West Virginia).
 Touch for a list and map of all markers in Catlettsburg.